openstack-archive/astara/docs/source/orchestrator.rst

-    :ClearError: After a (configurable) number of ``nova boot`` failures, Neutron routers are automatically transitioned into a cooldown ``ERROR`` state (so that :py:mod:`akanda.rug` will not continue to boot them forever; this is to prevent further exasperation of failing hypervisors).
-This state transition is utilized to add routers back into management after issues are resolved and signal to :py:mod:`akanda-rug` that it should attempt to manage them again.
+    :ClearError: After a (configurable) number of ``nova boot`` failures, Neutron routers are automatically transitioned into a cooldown ``ERROR`` state (so that :py:mod:`astara-orchestrator` will not continue to boot them forever; this is to prevent further exasperation of failing hypervisors).
+This state transition is utilized to add routers back into management after issues are resolved and signal to :py:mod:`astara-orchestrator` that it should attempt to manage them again.

     :STATS: Reads traffic data from the router.